kodezine/kdocker/.readme/devcontainer.md

-# DevContainer Setup
+# VS Code DevContainer Setup for STM32 Development

 ## Overview

-The `.devcontainer/devcontainer.json` configuration allows you to use this Docker environment seamlessly with Visual Studio Code.
+This guide shows how to use the STM32 development container with Visual Studio Code DevContainers for seamless embedded development.

 ## Prerequisites